MrinankKumar/ml-data-drift-reliability/README.md

 ## Author

-Mrinank — BS Data Science, IIT Madras (2nd Year)
+Mrinank — BS Data Science, IIT Madras

 Digging into ML reliability and data drift on my own alongside classes.
 Always open to feedback or collaboration.